Existing guidance and tools available to support the implementation of the Fourth Strategic Plan

 NR indicator: Have socio-economic values of wetlands been included in the management planning for Ramsar Sites and other wetlands?

-Ramsar Technical Report No. 3 Valuing wetlands, published in 2006, provides general valuation guidance and Resolution IX.21 on Taking into account the cultural values of wetlands addresses more specific aspects.
+Ramsar Technical Report No. 3 on Valuing wetlands, published in 2006, provides general valuation guidance and Resolution IX.21 on Taking into account the cultural values of wetlands addresses more specific aspects.

 Target 12.2 – Prioritization of sites for restoration: